Alec Karakatsanis

-Alec Karakatsanis (born November 7, 1983) is an American police and prison abolitionist, civil rights lawyer, and author.
-He is the founder of Civil Rights Corps, a non-profit organization founded in 2016 that challenges systemic injustice in the U.S. legal system.
+Alec Karakatsanis (born November 7, 1983) is an American civil rights lawyer and author.
+He is the founder of Civil Rights Corps, a non-profit organization founded in 2016 that files civil rights lawsuits in the U.S. legal system.
 Karakatsanis' legal work has targeted, among other things, the American money bail system.
-He has written and spoken extensively about the negative impacts of copaganda, propaganda efforts to improve public perception about police and law enforcement.
+He has written and spoken extensively about police and prison abolition and the negative impacts of copaganda, propaganda efforts to improve public perception about police and law enforcement.
 In 2016, Karakatsanis was awarded the Stephen B. Bright Award by Gideon's Promise and the Trial Lawyer of the Year Award by Public Justice.
-He published a book named Copaganda: How Police and the Media Manipulate Our News in 2025.
+He has published several books including Usual Cruelty and Copaganda: How Police and the Media Manipulate Our News.

 Early life and education

 Alec Karakatsanis was raised in Pittsburgh, Pennsylvania.

-Karakatsanis studied Ethics, Politics, & Economics at Yale University, where exposure to critical social theory influenced his perspective on society.
-Karakatsanis entered Harvard Law School in 2005, initially intending to focus on school desegregation and education policy.

-During his first year, volunteer work with Harvard Defenders shifted his focus to criminal defense for people accused of crimes, particularly those without resources.
-He continued this work throughout law school, providing legal defense to clients experiencing poverty through the Criminal Justice Institute clinic at Harvard Law School.
-He was also appointed the Supreme Court Chair of the Harvard Law Review.
-Karakatsanis earned his Doctor of Law from Harvard Law School in 2008.
+He graduated from Yale University in 2005 with a degree in Ethics, Politics, & Economics.
+His exposure to critical social theory studies at Yale influenced his perspective on society.
+He enrolled at Harvard Law School in 2005, initially intending to focus on school desegregation and education policy.
+During his first year, volunteer work with Harvard Defenders shifted his focus to indigent criminal defense.
+He participated in the Criminal Justice Institute Clinic at Harvard.
+He was appointed the Supreme Court Chair of the Harvard Law Review.
+He earned his Doctor of Law from Harvard Law School in 2008.

 Legal career

-After completing law school, Karakatsanis served as a law clerk for a judge in Montgomery, Alabama, and subsequently as a federal public defender.
+After completing law school, Karakatsanis served as a judicial law clerk for United States District Judge Myron H. Thompson judge in the United States District Court for the Middle District of Alabama in Montgomery, Alabama.
+After the clerkship, he worked as an assistant Federal public defender in Alabama.
 He also practiced law at the Public Defender Service for the District of Columbia.

+Equal Justice Under Law

 Utilizing a seed grant from Harvard Law School's Public Service Venture Fund, Karakatsanis co-founded the legal nonprofit Equal Justice Under Law (EJUL) with law school classmate Phil Telfeyan in early 2014.
 The organization was operated frugally, with its founders minimizing expenses by staying with friends, sleeping on couches and floors, and preparing inexpensive meals.

-Karakatsanis began investigating local courts in Alabama, observing cases in which individuals were jailed solely for unpaid fines and fees.

-In January 2015, Karakatsanis filed a lawsuit on behalf of Christy Dawn Varden in Clanton, Alabama, challenging the city's bail policies, which required defendants to pay a fixed amount for release regardless of their financial situation.
-The suit argued that such policies discriminated against poor defendants by detaining them while wealthier individuals could pay for release.
-Clanton responded by agreeing to release most misdemeanor defendants without bail and to allow defendants to see a judge within 48 hours.
+Civil Rights Corps

+Karakatsanis founded the legal nonprofit Civil Rights Corps in 2016 after leaving EJUL.
+He leads Civil Rights Corps, which is based in Washington, D.C., working on litigation related to prosecutorial misconduct, indigent defense and immigration enforcement.

+Litigation

+He and his team have filed lawsuits targeting the use of money bail and other practices resulting in the pretrial detention of individuals unable to pay.
+He has expressed concern about the enforceability of settlements, noting that governments sometimes failed to follow through on agreed reforms, necessitating ongoing legal oversight and, at times, renewed litigation.